SanjaiR24/-HOME-AUTOMATION-WITH-BLUETOOTH/README.md

 *WORKING PRINCIPLE*:

 The user pairs the HC-05 module with a mobile phone and sends predefined commands using a Bluetooth Controller app.
 The Arduino receives these commands via hardware serial and switches the relay ON or OFF.
 The relay in turn controls the 12V LED, simulating a basic home appliance.
-The LED turns ON or OFF based on received commands:
+The LED turns ON or OFF based on received commands.

-'A' = Turn ON

-'B' = Turn OFF

-This demonstrates the concept of wireless device control using Arduino and Bluetooth communication.

 *OUTPUT*